codelex-io/sql-training/sql-movies/README.md

 Tests are in [./test](./test) directory, work on them in ascending order.

-Each of the tests is creating a new database file from the previous test file and storing it in the [./_db](./_db) directory.
+Each test is creating a new database file from the previous test file and storing it in the [./_db](./_db) directory.
 Which means that you may want to move some steps backwards also, even if all the tests were green.

 To run test execute `npm run test-xx` where `xx` is test prefix, for example `npm run test-00`.
 Take a look if the database file was created.